-Terry Neese is a third generation Oklahoman, conservative Republican, successful entrepreneur, an international executive, and award-winning small business advocate.
-Raised on a farm in Southwest Oklahoma, Neese went on to found Terry Neese Personnel Services (TNPS), National Grassroots Network, and the Institute for Economic Empowerment of Women (IEEW).
-Terry has found and created thousands of jobs for men and women in Oklahoma and across the nation.
+Terry Neese is a third-generation Oklahoman, conservative Republican, successful entrepreneur, and award-winning small business advocate.
+Raised on a farm in Southwest Oklahoma, Neese went on to start Terry Neese Personnel Services with $600 in her pocket.
+She turned that $600 into a thriving business that has found jobs for over 37,000 Oklahomans.

 Neese is the former president of the National Association of Women Business Owners (NAWBO).
 Under her leadership, the organization led the successful passage of H.R.
 5050, which President Ronald Reagan signed into law.
 This historic legislation made it possible for women business owners to obtain a small business loan or credit card without a male signature.

 In 2013, Neese received the Enterprising Women Legacy Award, the National Women Business Owners Corporation Leadership Award, and the Journal Record’s “Oklahoma’s Most Admired CEO.”
 In 2013, Dr. Neese also became only the second woman to be honored with the Oklahoma Sister Cities Global Vision award.
 In 2017, Neese received the Goddess Artemis Award in Athens, Greece.